MundoTango/replit_mundo_tango/replit.md

 This project is a sophisticated platform encompassing a personal AI-powered life management system (Life CEO) and independent, data-isolated social communities, starting with Mundo Tango.
 The overarching vision is to provide a comprehensive, adaptable, and secure digital ecosystem for personal growth and community engagement.

-The **Life CEO System** acts as an AI-powered life management platform, featuring 16 specialized agents designed to manage various aspects of a user's life, from business and finance to health and relationships.
+The **Life CEO System** acts as an AI-powered life management platform, featuring exactly 16 specialized agents designed to manage various aspects of a user's life, from business and finance to health and relationships.
+These 16 agents represent the complete system design (not a limitation): Business, Finance, Health, Relationships, Personal Growth, Technology, Legal, Real Estate, Travel, Entertainment, Education, Career, Wellness, Security, Logistics, and Creative agents.
 It is built for mobile-first, voice-controlled interaction and aims to provide proactive, personalized insights and task management.

 The **Community Platforms**, exemplified by Mundo Tango, are independent social networks designed for specific communities.
 Each community maintains its own isolated database, ensuring data sovereignty and allowing for tailored features and experiences.
 The platform includes comprehensive social media functionalities, event management, real-time messaging, and sophisticated user profiles.